 The good news is that micro-segmentation has five significant benefits for DevOps teams.

-To learn more, you can download Bishop Fox's research report: Efficacy of Micro-Segmentation: Assessment Report.
+To learn more, download Bishop Fox's research report: Efficacy of Micro-Segmentation: Assessment Report.